Student Health Services

 Quinnipiac University, along with Gallagher Student Health, has developed a health insurance plan especially for students.
 The plan provides coverage for illnesses and injuries that occur on and off campus and includes special cost-saving features to keep the coverage as affordable as possible.

-This is a hard waiver program, which means that all students MUST maintain major medical insurance.
+This is a hard waiver program, which means that all students must maintain major medical insurance.
 A student may waive health insurance coverage if he or she presents evidence of other health insurance under a plan that provides benefits equal to or greater than the Quinnipiac University Student Health Insurance Plan.
 Students must document evidence of coverage and make an online waiver decision by the waiver deadline of June 15.
-For additional information regarding the plan, please visit: gallagherstudent.com.
+For additional information regarding the plan, please visit the Gallagher Student Health & Special Risk website.

 A nominal fee is charged for gynecological exams.
 Routine services and supplies are provided without charge.
 Prescriptions may be taken to local pharmacies to be filled at the usual and customary fee.
 Students have the option to purchase some medications through Student Health Services.